-Most products can be purchased from online retailers such as Ebay, Amazon, Alibaba, and Taobao.
+Most of these products can be purchased from online retailers such as Ebay, Amazon, Alibaba, and Taobao.
 Links are provided to the original producer of the items when possible.
 There is no financial connection between Guzheng Alive and any of these companies or sellers, nor does clicking on links provide Guzheng Alive with any money.
 This is all just for the community’s information.

-Recommend a product for me to review through the email form at the bottom of the page.
+Have any products you would like me to review?
+Send me requests through the email form at the bottom of the page!